Learn the differences between in-house and outsourced KYC, the advantages and disadvantages, and which option will best suit your business.

 Find out how YouHodler, a fintech platform, managed to operate globally and in full compliance while reducing manual work and cutting verification expenses by 50%.

 Sumsub commissioned Forrester Consulting to conduct a Total Economic Impact™ (TEI) study to examine the potential value of its platform.
-The TEI concludes that companies that invest in Sumsub can experience an 240% ROI.
+The TEI concluded that companies that choose Sumsub can experience a 240% ROI.
 This study is designed to help you evaluate Sumsub’s potential financial impact on your company.
 To that end, Forrester anonymously interviewed four Sumsub customers, aggregated their experiences and benefits, and combined the results into this report.